-Finally, annual compensation equivalent to 1% of the market capitalization of EuropaCorp, payable in shares will be awarded to Luc Besson in the event that two English-language films with international exposure, written and/or directed by Luc Besson, and the budgets of which are covered in full by pre-sales are offered to the EuropaCorp Group.
+Lastly, annual compensation equivalent to 1% of the market capitalization of EuropaCorp, payable in shares will be awarded to Luc Besson in the event that two English-language films with international exposure, written and/or directed by Luc Besson, and the budgets of which are covered in full by pre-sales are offered to the EuropaCorp Group.

 The agreements have been in effect since the approval of the safeguard plan for your company.
-They had no financial impact on your company for the financial year ended on March 31, 2022.

 These agreements were authorized by your Board of Directors on February 6, 2020 when the draft safeguard plan was approved.